 When you connect to the Pharmacy Network, you will begin to receive 'Broadcast Messages'.
-Broadcast messages are a one-way communication from the Centre to provide Pharmacy Network end users with updates on system upgrades, new pharmacy connections, etc. Each vendor system displays these messages differently; please check with your vendor for more information.
+Broadcast messages are a one-way communication from the Centre to provide Pharmacy Network end users with updates on system upgrades, new pharmacy connections, etc. Each vendor system displays these messages differently; please check with your vendor.